BSA Rules and Structure

 5.6 All members of the Management Committee are obligated to act fairly and to view all Management Committee matters from an industry perspective and not in relation to their own position or that of their businesses.

 5.7 The vice-chair will hold office for one year and then automatically assume the role of chair for the next year.
 In the event that the vice-chair wishes to stand down and/or not take up the position as Chair, then nominations will be invited from within the other members of the Management Committee for Chair.

 5.8 The vice-chair will be elected by the Management Committee from within its membership.
 This election will take place in advance of the Annual General Meeting each year.

 5.9 Each year one member from each section of the Management Committee shall put themselves up for re-election.

 5.10 Where only one representative position is allocated on the Management Committee the person elected shall hold office for two years unless other members express an interest in standing, whereupon an election will be held.
-A written nomination or intention to stand must be received at least six weeks in advance of the Annual General Meeting each year in order for there to be an election.
+A written nomination or intention to stand must be received by 1st May each year in order for there to be an election.

 5.11 The Chair will stand down at the end of each year and the Vice-Chair shall become Chair.

 5.12 At the conclusion of his/her year of office, the Chair shall have the option to remain on the Committee for a further 12 months before offering himself/herself for re-election.
 This may mean that in some yeas there will be no election for representation in a sector represented by an outgoing Chair.

 5.13 Employees from Food Events & Things (FEAT) may be in attendance at Management Committee Meetings.
 Other persons may be present at Committee meetings by express invitation only; such invitations to be agreed in advance between the Chairman and Secretariat.